Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 ### Instancing

 To do my meteors I use instancing.
-Instancing is a method the draw the same model lots of times with just one draw call because all of their datas have already been loaded to the gpu.
+Instancing is a method to draw the same model lots of times with just one draw call because all of their datas have already been loaded to the gpu.
 It's very important when we draw hundreds or thousands of times the same model.

 ![](https://worgaros.github.io/Images/instancing.PNG)